tony-kuo/eagle/README.md

 -t INT  The number of processes to use.
 Default is 1.

+-s INT  Group/chain nearby variants based on shared reads.
+Default is 0 which is off and uses the distance based method instead.
+Option 1 will group variants if any read that crosses the first variant also cross the variant under consideration.
+Option 2 will group variants if any read that crosses any variant in the set also cross the variant under consideration.
+Option 2 will chain together a greater number of variants, such that a full test of all combinations will exceed maxh.
+Option 1 is typically more computationally efficient and sufficient as a more aggressive chaining than the distance based method.
+Alternatively, setting the distance limit to a bigger value (i.e. a third the read length, limited to read length) will yield similar results.

 -n INT  Group/chain nearby variants within *n* bp of each other to be considered in the set of hypotheses for marginal probability calculations.
 Default is 10 bp (0 for off).

 -w INT  Maximum number of bases between any two variants in the set of hypotheses.
 This sets a window size that allows for larger values of -n without chaining an excessive number of variants.
 Default is 0 bp (off).